sorpaas/reread/README.md

 ## Configuration

-There are several variables that you need to configure if you want to deploy Reread into a production environment in `./build.sh`
+There are several variables in `./build.sh` that you need to configure if you want to deploy Reread into a production environment.

 * **DB_DIR**: The Postgresql DB files directory.
 * **MONGO_DIR**: The Mongo DB files directory.
 * **SECRET_KEY**: A secret key that needs keeping secretly.
+It can be generated easily with things like [this](https://gist.github.com/ndarville/3452907).
 * **REREAD_ENV**: Change this to `storycafe.settings.production` for production
 environment.
 * **REREAD_PORT**: The port that will be publicly served.
 Default to 8000.
-* **REREAD_HOST**: The domain name that you want to host.
+* **REREAD_HOST**: The domain name that you want to host for production environment.

-## Building the Machine Learning Model
+## Hacking the Learning Model

-The default Machine Learning Model is simple and only take advantages of the content texts.
-I found it already enough to filter interesting news from boring ones.
-However, there are many other features that may be of use.

-In order to hack the model, simply modify the `predict_articles` in `reader/learn.py`.
+Currently the predict function in `reader/learn.py` is really naive, but I found it already enough for personal use.
+If you want ot hack it, simply modify the `predict_articles` function in `reader/learn.py`.